hlatourette/study/docs/algorithms.md

 - Write purely functional code where possible.
 Although functional programming may increase your space complexity (non-mutation and allocation for new variables passed by value) it will help you avoid state-related bugs.

-- HashMaps and/or dictionaries are used extremely often in solutions to algorithm questions.

 ---

 ### Example: